Extract from a YouTube URL

 Kollab receives a prepared transcript extraction request with the video context attached.

-Turn the transcript or subtitle file into notes, outlines, social posts, research records, or team-ready artifacts.
+Turn the transcript or subtitle file into notes, outlines, social posts, research records, or team-ready materials.

 Extract video text when watching is too slow, quoting needs timestamps, or a team needs the spoken content as reusable material.